African Language Journalism

 Corporate Communication in African Languages

-This is another leg of the application of African language media.
-This sub-programme is interested in studying public relations and advertising messages done in African languages.
+This is another arm of the application of African-language media.
+This subprogramme is interested in studying public relations and advertising messages done in African languages.

 Management and Political Economy of African Language Media

-What is of curiosity to this sub-programme is the reason why businesses in African language press are unstable.
-It is critically important to note that the issue of political economy cannot be discountenanced in the success or otherwise of African language media.
+This subprogramme is concerned with the reason why businesses in the African-language press are unstable.
+It is critical to note that the issue of political economy cannot be disregarded in the success or otherwise of African language media.

 African Indigenous Communication Systems

-The traditional African media of communication include the folklore and its artistic components such as dance, drama, songs, poetry, folktales, proverbs etc. Others are symbolic objects, drum, gong and the town-crier.
-This sub-programme is interested in exploring these traditional media for social, economic, political as well as development and social change communication.
+The traditional African communication media include folklore and its artistic components such as dance, drama, songs, poetry, folktales, proverbs, etc. Others are symbolic objects, drums, gongs and the town-crier.
+This subprogramme is interested in exploring these traditional media for social, economic, political and development and social change communication.